Will Iraq survive victory over ISIS in Mosul?

 Abadi meets Trump

 Fortunately, Trump's new executive order to temporarily ban the travel from six Muslim-majority countries to the United States no longer includes Iraq, as the first version of the travel ban did.
 This will make Monday's visit between Abadi and Trump a much warmer one than if the Iraq travel ban were still on the table.
+This made Monday's visit between Abadi and Trump a much warmer one than if the Iraq travel ban were still on the table.

 The arbitrary nature of the Iraqi travel ban was underlined by the fact that Lt.
 Gen. Talib Shaghati, who is the most important leader in the anti-ISIS fight since he heads the Iraqi Counter Terrorism Service, could not get a visa to visit his own family members in the United States.

-When Abadi meets Trump, he should invite him to visit Iraq and see a city such as Sulaimani which is, by regional standards, a safe and well-ordered city of smooth highways and modern apartment blocks ringed by snow-capped mountains that feels a lot freer and more open than much of the rest of the Middle East.
+Now that Abadi has met Trump, he should invite him to visit Iraq and see a city such as Sulaimani which is, by regional standards, a safe and well-ordered city of smooth highways and modern apartment blocks ringed by snow-capped mountains that feels a lot freer and more open than much of the rest of the Middle East.

 At the American University in Sulaimani, female students wear a wide range of garb, from simple headscarves to tight-fitting dresses paired with high heels.
 At the annual Suli Forum that was held at the American University this month, students didn't hesitate to pepper Lt.
 Gen. Shaghati, with pointed questions about the use of force against civilians, a level of free speech that is almost entirely absent in the rest of the region.

-Note: This article has been updated to reflect President Trump's meeting with Prime Minister Abadi.